brakmic/BiB/README.md

     *Notice for Windows Users*:

     If you're using a Windows machine you'll have to provide a complete *Visual Studio Build Environment* because the NodeJS installation procedure will try to build a Windows-compatible binary of the MariaDB package.
-If you experinece problems with building *node-gyp*, please, consult [this](https://www.robertkehoe.com/2015/03/fix-node-gyp-rebuild-error-on-windows/) tutorial.
+If you experience problems with building *node-gyp*, please, consult [this](https://www.robertkehoe.com/2015/03/fix-node-gyp-rebuild-error-on-windows/) tutorial.

     For setting up NodeJS under Windows 10 I'd recommend [this](https://blog.risingstack.com/node-js-windows-10-tutorial/) blog post.